-Talk more about the threat model?
-6
+Talk more about the threat model? (

 Explain how exactly can they do that?
 (It seems irrelevant to the overall topic) 7

-Figure: Picture of an Android permissions dialogue 9
+Figure: Picture of an Android permissions dialogue Ć

-Negate the statements? (state what we want, not what we don't want) 9
+Negate the statements? (state what we want, not what we don't want) Ć

 Figure: ICFS access dialogue 12

-Justify automatically giving permissions on file creation 13

-This chapter is very incomplete 15

 Complete Evaluation 17

 This chapter is very incomplete 19

-5